-What is now on this table is all I can come up with at this point in time, I have dismissed some speculations that I know about but I am also sure I have missed some timelines that could have more valid implications.
+What is now on this table is all I can come up with at this point in time, I have dismissed some conjectures for various reasons.
+I also am sure I have missed some timelines that might have valid implications.
 I will add them and update this table if they come to my attention.

 I intend for this table to be dynamic.
 If you have a fairly good timeline that you want to add to this table, email me.
 I will give you credit on the table for what you send me unless you say otherwise.
 Be aware, that if your name appears in the table and your name is uncommon it might soon appear near the top of a search engine search.
 I am only going to add timelines that make sense to me.
 That means no prophecies from self proclaimed prophets or mystics.
 Also, if you get your projected date from the chapter number of Psalms send them to J.R.
 Church and not to me (He also recently died so you might no longer want to do that).
 No stretch of one's imagination like that will appear here.
 Additionally, it means don't send me direct messages or prophecies from God revealed only to You.
 Yeah, I actually do receive emails like that.

 Check out the links on this article for more detailed information on some of the timeline events that I used.